 Flammable liquids, gases, solids and explosives, including fireworks, may not be possessed or used on University property.
-The Office of Campus Safety may have the authority to approve the use of flammable liquids to be used by employees of UAT This may include but not limited to the Café and Founders Hall (outside grills), welding and the use of gasoline powered tools.
+The Office of Campus Safety may have the authority to approve the use of flammable liquids by employees of UAT.
+This may include but is not limited to the Café and Founder's Hall (outside grills), welding and the use of gasoline-powered tools.

-For information concerning the fire code visit: www.iccsafe.org.
+For information concerning the fire code visit www.iccsafe.org.